 - While in college, students need to think outside the box, but live financially within the box.

-Credit cards can be an invaluable tool for a student.
+Student credit card offers can be invaluable tools for young people.
 While providing security and convenience, if used wisely a student will build the good credit rating that is needed to secure other consumer loans, jobs, and lower insurance rates after graduation.
 Dwayne Blew, a member of CreditBoards, a forum dedicated to credit issues, is one example of a student who didn't buy things he didn't need and paid his credit card balance in full each month during college.
 Now he is reaping the benefits of a good credit score.
 Dwayne says, One of the reasons you're going to college is to improve your lifestyle once you graduate.
 After putting so much effort into school, why let something small like a credit card end up ruining it all?

 Many excellent resources exist to help students both avoid and get out of the credit card debt trap.